adrn/gala/docs/units.rst

     <Quantity 0.15 kpc / Myr>

-Because we specified a unit for quantities with a physical type = 'speed', we instead want to use the :meth:`~gary.units.UnitSystem.decompose` method of the :class:`~astropy.units.UnitSystem` object, which has exactly opposite call syntax::
+Because we specified a unit for quantities with a physical type = 'speed', we instead want to use the `~gary.units.UnitSystem.decompose` method of the `~gary.units.UnitSystem` object, which has exactly opposite call syntax::

     >>> usys2.decompose(q)